Dr Zvi Aviner, 2019

 “in the Beginning (In the head of the events) GOD created the Heavens and the Earth”i

-The Hebrew word selected here for the Beginning, “Head of events,” suggests that the CREATOR used “His Head” – or the Wisdom in His Head – to create the Heavens and the Earth (Midrash).
-Because of that verse (and others) we bless GOD daily for “creating our bodies in Wisdom.”
+The Hebrew word selected here for Beginning, “Head of events,” suggests that ELKM used “His Head” – or the Wisdom in His Head – to create the Heavens and the Earth (Midrash).
+We’ll return to this important aspect of ELKM as we’ll learn about Adam.

 2. He gave the fish born on the Fifth Day the gills and fins to swim and thrive on the vegetation